What is Singapore Airlines policy on pet acceptance?

 Pets as Checked Baggage

 Pet travel services are available only for selected airports.
-Transportation of cats and dogs to/from of Australia, New Zealand, Brunei, Denpasar, and South Africa and to United Kingdom, Dubai, Hong Kong, and Taipei is not allowed.
+Transportation of cats and dogs to/from Australia, New Zealand, Brunei, Denpasar, Germany, and South Africa and to Dubai, Hong Kong, and the United Kingdom is not allowed.

 Pet travel requires advanced arrangements.
 Please advise your travel agent or your Singapore Airlines local office at least 2 weeks in advance, to allow for checking space availability and providing the passenger with adequate information and advice about regulations and requirements at the destination and transit airports.

-Pets and their containers are considered excess baggage, and excess baggage fees apply correspondingly.
-Also, if you are transiting in Singapore, you’ll be charged a transshipment fee payable to the Agri-food & Veterinary Authority of Singapore (AVA).
-Similarly, import and export permit fees are also applicable and payable to AVA if you plan to take your pet into or out of Singapore.
+Pets and their containers are considered excess baggage, and excess baggage fees apply correspondingly (at the airport rate; pre-paid rates are not available).
+Also, if you are transiting in Singapore, you’ll be charged a transshipment fee payable to the Animal & Veterinary Service (AVS).
+Similarly, import and export permit fees are also applicable and payable to AVS if you plan to take your pet into or out of Singapore.

 Prior to departure and with a minimum of seven days in advance you must have: